Creator · Performer · Teacher

 Chamäleon Berlin · PACT Zollverein · schloss bröllin e.V. · Le Château de Monthelon · Cirko Helsinki

-Fonds Darstellende Künste · Goethe-Institut · Berlin Senate · Landesverband Freie Darstellende Künste NRW
+Fonds Darstellende Künste · Goethe-Institut · Senatsverwaltung für Kultur und gesellschaftlichen Zusammenhalt · Landesverband Freie Darstellende Künste NRW

 SOLO WORK Works that combine performative composition, spatial intervention, and material research.
-Through a self-developed formal language that is rooted in contemporary juggling, visual art, and installation, ephemeral visual and experiential spaces emerge – spaces where movement, objects, and materials condense into sensory experiences of space and time.
+Through his language — rooted in contemporary juggling, object manipulation and enriched by installation and visual art — ephemeral experiential environments emerge: spaces where movement, objects and materials condense into immediate experiences of space and time.

 ENSEMBLE WORK